 1. Are tealight candles those small ones I always see used as candles for wedding centerpieces?

-It depends on what kinds of candles size you’re envisioning, but yes — tealight candles, like these, are the most popular candles for weddings.
+It depends on what kinds of candle size you’re envisioning, but yes — tealight candles, like these, are the most popular candles for weddings.
 This is a visual to show you the size, so you know exactly what you’re looking for.

 2. Why are tealight candles so popular for weddings?

 Tealight candles are great because they’re economical, they have a long burn time (especially if you buy these), and they look beautiful as accents placed in and around your centerpiece design.

 3. Do you need to put tealight candles inside anything when using them for centerpieces?

 If you’re using candles for wedding centerpieces as the main focus, then yes; if using tealight candles as an accent (with scattered petals, or placed by floral arrangements, then no — you can keep them in the tin container they are packaged in.
 But keep them away from anything flammable!

 4. If I’m putting tealight candles inside another vessel, what should I use?

 We love these tealight candle holders that double as favors as one option.
 You can get them at PashminascarfGifts.